pforret/blog.splashing/_topic/city/zagreb.md

 ---
 # Zagreb

 Zagreb  is the capital and largest city of Croatia.
-It is in the northwest of the country, along the Sava river, at the southern slopes of the  Medvednica mountain.
-Zagreb stands near the international border between Croatia and Slovenia at an elevation of  approximately 122 m  above sea level.
-At the 2021 census, the city had a population of 767,131.
-The population of the Zagreb urban agglomeration is 1,071,150, approximately a quarter of the total  population of Croatia.
+It is in the north of the country, along the Sava river, at the southern slopes of the Medvednica  mountain.
+Zagreb stands near the international border between Croatia and Slovenia at an elevation of  approximately 158 m  above sea level.
+At the 2021 census, the city itself had a population of 767,131, while the population of Zagreb  urban agglomeration is slightly above one million people.

 ## Unsplash photos